Welcome to Eastover

 - Eastover has its very own movie theater, the Manor Theatre, which shows art-house movies.
 It is within walking distance of several independent restaurants and makes for a great night out.

 - The community is within commuting distance of most of Charlotte’s top employers.
-They include Carolinas Healthcare System, Wells Fargo, American Airlines, Bank of America, Lowe’s, and Novant Health.
+They include Atrium Health, Wells Fargo, American Airlines, Bank of America, Lowe’s, and Novant Health.

 - Napa on Providence – Napa on Providence is an award-winning restaurant located right in the Eastover neighborhood.
 The restaurant looks and feels as if it were plucked right out of Napa Valley with its live grapevines, Spanish-style architecture, and tables made from old wine barrels.
 It even has its own herb garden.
 In addition to the extensive wine list, you will find a number of delicious dishes on the menu, like various pizzas, salads, pasta dishes, and seafood.